Powered by MOMENTUM MEDIA

 expand image

-Bryce Figot, special counsel for DBA Lawyers, said auditors and trustees can face challenges in the valuing of unlisted securities, but it is important that there is evidence that steps have been taken to do so using a qualified, independent valuer.
+Bryce Figot, special counsel for DBA Lawyers, said auditors and trustees COULD face challenges in the valuing of unlisted securities, but there must be evidence that steps have been taken to do so using a qualified, independent valuer.

-In a recent technical update, Figot was asked about how an SMSF may get a valuation on an Australian-listed shareholding that had been delisted from the ASX and become a private company run out of the US due to compliance costs.
+In a recent technical update, Figot was asked how an SMSF may get a valuation on an Australian-listed shareholding delisted from the ASX and become a private company run out of the US due to compliance costs.

 ==